Concerns and controversies at the 2010 Winter Olympics: Officiating errors

 Observers and participants reported that several starter errors occurred during the February 16 men's biathlon pursuit.
 Competitors Jeremy Teela and Jean-Philippe Leguellec were started too early, before racers who were seeded higher than them.
 Teela stated that the early start threw off his strategy, contributing to his missing two targets in his first two shooting range stops.
 Teela said, "We have a couple more races this week.
 Hopefully the organizers figure this problem out and they make the races fair."

 Starter confusion was also present during the women's pursuit earlier that day.
 This time both Liudmila Kalinchik and Anna Carin Olofsson-Zidek were held back and had to start several seconds too late.
 U.S. coach Per Nilsson stated that he had never seen an Olympic biathlon as poorly managed as the February 16 women's race.

 International Biathlon Union (IBU) officials were directing the starts.
 The incorrect starts were attributed to a Swiss official at the women's start and a Czech official at the men's start.
 Norbert Baier, technical delegate for the International Biathlon Union, called it the worst day of his career and took full responsibility, stating that the mistakes were their fault.
 He also noted that similar incidents have previously occurred on the World Cup circuit in Europe.
 Notably, at the previous year's World Championships in Pyeongchang, South Korea, several competitors were sent out the wrong way on the first lap.

-Olympic flame
+Olympic Cauldron

 The opening ceremony was stalled while organizers recovered from mechanical problems that prevented the pillars forming the cauldron for the torch lighting from completely rising out of the stadium floor as planned.
 However this was soon fixed as seen in the Closing Ceremony, where they made a joke out of it.
 An Engineer Mime climbed out of the stage as if he had just fixed it and he pretended to pull it up.
 Speed skater Catriona Le May Doan, who was supposed to have lit the 4th pillar, came out from the floor to finally get the chance to light it.